 Using a transaction scope

-If a business transaction is spread across multiple handlers there is always a risk of partial updates since one handler might succeed in updating the data while other won't.
-To avoid this use a unit of work that wraps all handlers in a TransactionScope
+If a business transaction spans multiple handlers, there is always a risk of partial updates, since one handler might succeed in updating the data while others don't.
+To avoid this, it is possible to use a unit of work that wraps all handlers in a TransactionScope and ensures no partial updates.
+Use the following code to enable a wrapping scope:

 var unitOfWork = endpointConfiguration.UnitOfWork();